fazilshafibhat/Placement-Cell-Project/README.md

     5. EJS

 ## Setup
-   Make sure that Node.js, Mongodb, robo3T, VS Code(any text editor) and  are installed in your local system.
+   Make sure that Node.js, Mongodb, robo3T, VS Code(any text editor) are installed in your local system.
    Open the terminal and type the following commands
    * npm install --save-dev nodemon
-   * npm install (Tod download all the dependencies)
+   * npm install (To download all the dependencies)
-   * create a .env file in the root of the project
-   * Paste the following in your .env file

-        >SECRET = AnyTextOfYourChoice

-        >Mongodb_Atlas_URL = mongodb://localhost:27017/PlacementCell_development
    * To run the project type **npm start** in the terminal

 ## Functionality